Control Electrician Visa Sponsorship Jobs in Florida

 Which companies sponsor visas for control electricians in Florida?

-Siemens, Honeywell, Lockheed Martin, Emerson Electric, and Rockwell Automation have sponsored control electricians in Florida through H-1B and EB-3 petitions in recent years.
+Siemens, Honeywell, Lockheed Martin, Emerson Electric, and Rockwell Automation have sponsored control electricians in Florida through H-1B visa and EB-3 petitions in recent years.
 Florida's aerospace and defense sector around Brevard County and its utilities and water treatment industry in Tampa and Miami also generate consistent sponsorship activity from mid-sized engineering and systems integration firms.

 Which visa types are most common for control electrician roles in Florida?